-Tips, tricks and information about driving in the snow in Iceland
+Tips, tricks and useful information about driving in the snow in Iceland in winter

 Photo by Hunter Lawrence

 Snow can be wonderful, it creates a winter wonderland feeling that is beautiful and otherworldy.
 Driving in snow however is not as wonderful, as you can see in the videos below.